-Aside from simply purchasing Home Blockcoin & hoping for it’s value to increase in order to make money HBC also provide you with an alternative way to make money though something they call their Lending Wallet.
+Aside from simply purchasing Home Blockcoin & hoping for its value to increase in order to make money HBC also provide you with an alternative way to make money through something they call their Lending Wallet.

 As mentioned above though the problem with this though is that it could potentially mean that it’s merely nothing more than a well covered-up Ponzi scheme (which it’s too early to tell) so when the coin launches you would definitely have to do a lot of due diligence to see where the money being paid out is actually coming from.

 If you want to invest in Home Blockcoin then you must do so using Bitcoin as they do not accept cash payments in return for their coin.
 This is quite easy to do but it does mean that the payments are untraceable so essentially if they really wanted to they could disappear with your entire investment.